Sapientai/MGKDB/README.md

 4. If you encounter "module not found" error.
 You can use `conda install`.
 For example, `conda install pymongo`.
 5. If this is the first time you upload files, it will ask you to type login credentials.
 You need to get a username and pass for the database.
 (Just email me with your preferred name and pass, I will then create read/write access for you).
 The default value for server, port, database name are:  **mongodb03.nersc.gov, 27017, mgk_fusion**.
 You will have the option to save the credential after you finished manually entering these info.
+After you choose to save it.
+You can use `-A` option to locate your saved `.pkl` file to make uploads next time.
+For example `python3 mgk-dev/mgk_uploader.py -T /global/homes/d/dykuang/mgk-dev/data_linear_multi -A DK_mgk_login_admin.pkl`
 6. If everything went smoothly, you will see informations like "... successfully" printed on terminal.
 If not, please shoot me an email with the error message, so that I can try to locate the error.
 7. You can also entering the mongo shell to check what is in the database now.
 Modify the following shell script and save it for your convenience.
 ```